How do you get more backlinks in 2022?

 There are fewer link building opportunities that are 100% relevant to your website.
 You should focus on these first.

-Then, once you’ve tapped those out, move down the pyramid where there will be more prospects with less relevance.
+Then, once you’ve tapped those out, move down the pyramid where there will be fewer prospects.

 Now there are two exceptions to this link prioritization strategy:

-- It’s ALWAYS okay to get links from super authority sites like the New York Times, Washington Post, or .edu/.gov sites.
+- Getting links from super authority sites like the New York Times, Washington Post, or .edu/.gov sites is always okay.

 - The Relevancy Pyramid changes if you’re working in local SERPs.